4dn-dcic/fish_omics_format/docs/source/format_overview.rst

 **##Columns:=** List of the data column headers used in the table.
 Note: enclose the column headers and use a comma to separate each header name from the next.
 E.g., \ (C1, C2, C3, Cn)

-Additionally required header lines (depending on which table)
+Additional required header lines by table type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :ref:`core`, :ref:`vol-core` and :ref:`rna` tables